elise-green/Surf-Shop-Project/README.md

 - As a user I want to choose a specific piece of equipment see if it is in stock.
 - As a user I want to be able to add a piece of equipment to the rented list.
 - As a user I want to be able to print a list of all the available surfboards.
+- As a user I want to be able to get the price of the gear selected for a specific time or an hourly rate.
+- As a user I want to be able to add a piece of equipment to the inventory.
+-
+-